 Not all employers are so lenient, though.
 More than 40 percent of organizations have fired someone for being late.

 Most employees are responsible enough to make up the time when they do show up late.
 Close to 70 percent of employees said they typically stay late on days they don't get to work on time.

-The study was based on surveys of more than 2,100 hiring and human resource managers and more than 3,000 workers across a range of industries.
+The study was based on surveys of 2,605 hiring and human resource managers and 3,411 employees.